 Archival photos are taken during a dress rehearsal.
-Any special requests must be made in advance with the Stage Manager if there are specific photos they would like the photographer to take.
-Stage Managers will mediate if there is a problem.
-All that work on a production also have access to Department archives for portfolio shots.
+Any special requests must be made in advance with the Assistant Production Manager if there are specific photos they would like the photographer to take.
+The Assistant Production Manager will mediate if there is a problem.
+All those that work on a production will also have access to Department archives for portfolio shots.
 No video of performances is allowed.
+Archival videos will be recorded at the Final Dress but are not for public or personal ues.
 The photographer must be credited whenever a departmental photo is used.